 • New Orleans, LA – 80 hours: Kelly performed a flagpole sitting on top of the Jung Hotel on Canal Street in March 1928.
 He was aiming for 100 hours, but severe weather forced him to retire after 80.

 • Kansas City, MO – 146 hours: Kelly stayed atop a flagpole on Kansas City’s Westgate Hotel for more than six days in February 1927.
-Temperatures were said to have reached 17 degrees Fahrenheit.
+Temperatures were said to have dropped to 17 degrees Fahrenheit.
 After the stunt, Kelly said, “There was rain and snow and smoke from the railroads.
 That’s one week I won’t forget.”

 • St. Louis, MO – 169 hours: In 1926, Kelly remained perched for seven days and one hour, setting a new world record.